Black Girls and Sport: A Breakup Story

 Black girls love sport.
 60% dream of becoming elite athletes compared to 33% of White British girls.
 Sport is valued more highly by Black girls than any other group, for the joy and freedom if offers.

-But Black girls are the least active group of girls in England.
-Sport is currently failing Black girls.
-This is not right, it is not acceptable.
+But Sport is currently failing Black girls.
+Black girls are the least active group of girls in England and 1 in 2 feel they have to downplay their cultural identity in sport.
 We are calling on everyone who can make a difference to read our recommendations for change.

 “I love sport, but I always feel like I have to fit into it, rather than it fitting into me.” — Georgia, 14